NavyaSriMutthavarapu/AI-content-Repurposing-System/README.md

-# # 🚀 AI Content Repurposing System
+# 🚀 AI Content Repurposing System

 ## Overview

-The AI Content Repurposing System is an AI-powered automation solution that transforms YouTube videos into multiple content formats.
+The AI Content Repurposing System is an AI-powered automation workflow that transforms YouTube videos into multiple content formats.

-Users provide a YouTube video URL, and the system automatically extracts the video transcript, processes it using a Large Language Model (LLM), and generates platform-specific content suitable for social media and content marketing.
+Users provide a YouTube video URL, and the system automatically extracts the video transcript, processes it using a Large Language Model (LLM), and generates platform-specific content for social media and content marketing.

 This project demonstrates workflow automation, API integration, prompt engineering, and AI-powered content generation using n8n and Groq LLM.